iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Simplified material creation

-[RenderSystem.createMaterial]($frontend) presents an awkward API requiring the instantiation of several related objects to create even a simple [RenderMaterial]($common); it also requires an [IModelConnection]($frontend).
+[RenderSystem.createMaterial]($frontend) presents an awkward API requiring the instantiation of several related objects to create even a simple [RenderMaterial]($common).
+It also requires an [IModelConnection]($frontend).
 It has been deprecated in favor of [RenderSystem.createRenderMaterial]($frontend), which accepts a single [CreateRenderMaterialArgs]($frontend) object concisely specifying only the properties of interest to the caller.
 For example, the following:

 ```ts
   const params = new RenderMaterial.Params();